-Once the admin has accessed the settings, Two-Factor Authentication can be enabled or disabled for the entire site.
+Two-Factor Authentication can be enabled or disabled for the entire system.
 Additional settings are also available which control options available for the end user to leverage during the 2FA user configuration and login process.

-With this setting is enabled, a checkbox appears during the code verification process for the user to register the workstation they are logging in with as a trusted device.
+Enable Trusted Devices: when this setting is enabled, a checkbox appears during the code verification process for the user to register the device they are logging in with as a trusted device.

 This checkbox is not displayed when this setting is disabled.
-Under those conditions, it will require that the user verify their identity using 2FA each time they login.
+Under those conditions, the system will require that the user verify their identity using 2FA each time they log in.

-This dropdown menu provides the admin with options as to the amount of time the user's workstation is considered a trusted device.
+Trusted Device Time Limit: this dropdown menu provides system administrators with options as to the amount of time the user's workstation is considered a trusted device.
 Options available include 7, 14, 30, and 90 days.

-Enabling this setting allows the user to receive authentication codes at the email address associated with the user's Clarity account.
+Allow Email Authentication: enabling this setting allows the user to receive authentication codes at the email address associated with the user's Clarity Human Services account.
 The option to utilize email authentication will appear in the user's set-up dialog.